Filmmaker: Ayed Nabaa

-Under the Oslo Accords (the 1993 interim agreement between Israel and the PLO), the West Bank was divided into three Areas, A, B and C, which were put under different jurisdictions.
+Under the Oslo Accords, the 1993 interim agreement between Israel and the PLO, the Occupied West Bank was divided into three Areas, A, B, and C, which were placed under different jurisdictions.

 The largest and the most contentious of these, Area C, was supposed to pass to Palestinian control but in the last two decades the exact opposite has happened.
 Israel has retained control of an area comprising over 60% of the Occupied West Bank.

 "Area C constitutes a real disaster," says Dr Hussein Al-Rimmawi of Birzeit University in the West Bank.
 "Most of the Israeli settlements have been built in Area C. It's under full Israeli control, particularly security.
 Palestinians have no authority over this."

 The Oslo Accords were imposed to enable Israel to take over the Jordan Valley.
 As a Palestinian living here, I can’t accept my land is 'C’ and my house is ‘C’.
 Maybe my own children will be named 'C'.

 The whole Palestinian people have been affected and individual communities like the villages of Al Maleh, Kafr Qaddum and Aqaba have suffered.

 Within the overall occupation, the problems communities face are localised.

 The head of the Aqaba village council, Sami Sadek, says that after 1967 the area was sealed off as a military zone for Israeli troops.
 Their military exercises caused about 50 casualties and the ensuing exodus saw families relocate to neighbouring villages.